olich97/vland-smart-contracts/README.md

 # nft-smart-contracts
-A collection of nft smart contracts examples
+A collection of solidity smart contracts for nfts